ironbar/arc25/docs/05_Solution_Summary.md

 However, the models trained on those synthetic tasks were unable to solve any of the real ARC tasks.
 Despite being able to generate an infinite number of synthetic tasks, the diversity of those tasks was limited.
-I implemented 32 tasks generators, but they likely had bias and the model was unable to learn something that generalize from that data distribution.
+I implemented 32 task generators, but they likely had bias, and the model was unable to learn something that generalized from that data distribution.
 Furthermore, the diversity of the predictions from the model was very small, so the search space of solutions was not fully explored.

 !!! tip "Learning"